 - and analysis techniques (data mining, data management, visualisation).

 The students will become experts in the generic tools as applied to one of the specialisations offered by the universities.
 Upon graduation, the students will have acquired:

 - familiarity with selected scientific and engineering application areas and their mathematical models.

-- a knowledge base and skills ranging from the formulation of a mathematical model to constructing software for high-performance computer architectures.
+- a knowledge base and skills ranging from formulating mathematical models to constructing software for high-performance computer architectures.

 - effective communication skills for interacting on written and oral presentations with the professional community as well as management and society at large.